Strawberry Spring

 "Strawberry Spring" is a horror short story by Stephen King.
-It was originally published in the Fall 1968 issue of Ubris magazine, and collected in King's Night Shift in 1978.
+It was originally published in the Fall 1968 issue of Ubris magazine, then republished in the November 1975 issue of Cavalier magazine, and, heavily revised, collected in King's Night Shift in 1978.

 Plot

 "Strawberry Spring" takes place at a fictional New England college, New Sharon College.
 The main setting for the story is March 1968, specifically starting on March 16, 1968.

 An unnamed narrator sees the words "Springheel Jack" in a newspaper.
 It rekindles memories of a time about eight years previously when he was at New Sharon College.
 His recollections are nostalgic, almost melancholy.

 It was March 16, 1968 when the strawberry spring, a "false" spring much like an Indian summer, arrived.
 It brought a thick fog that covered the campus at nighttime, providing perfect cover for a serial killer called "Springheel Jack".
 The body of a girl was found in a parking lot, the first murder in a series.
 Several more female students were murdered during the strawberry spring.
 The narrator describes the reactions of the college community throughout this time, and the contradicting rumors that spread about the victims.
-The police arrested Gale Cerman's boyfriend, Carl Amalara, for the crimes.
+The police arrested Carl Amalara, the boyfriend of the first victim, for the crime.
 Another murder was committed while Amalara was in custody, and the police were forced to release him.
 The investigation was made more difficult by the fearful panic of police officers, security guards (an incident is recounted in which an unconscious student is misidentified as a corpse by a terrified security guard), and the students.
 No legitimate suspects were found.

 Eight years later, a new strawberry spring arrives, and so does "Springheel Jack", who has taken another victim at New Sharon College.
 The narrator realizes that he is Springheel Jack despite having no memories of his actions.